BattMoTeam/BattMo/Documentation/JOSS/paper.md

 open-source battery modelling codes have been released including PyBaMM [@sulzer2021python], cideMOD [@CiriaAylagas2022], LIONSIMBA [@torchio2016lionsimba], and PETLion [@Berliner_2021], among others.
 These open-source frameworks help the community reduce the cost of model development and help ensure the validity and the reproducibility of findings.
 PyBaMM is, to our knowledge, the most popular option.
-Unlike BattMo, it has just recently allowed for simulations in 2D and 3D, and for calibration and optimization, it is usually recommended to utilize PyBOP [@Planden2025] which is an external package (although coupled tightly to PyBaMM).
+Unlike BattMo, it has just recently (2025) allowed for simulations in 2D and 3D, and for calibration and optimization, it is usually recommended to utilize PyBOP [@Planden2025] which is an external package (although coupled tightly to PyBaMM).
 BattMo's foundation is designed for coupled electro-chemical-thermal simulations in 3D, as well calibration and optimization.
 The extensive portfolio of degradation models in PyBaMM is a great strength.
-In BattMo we are currently allowing for SEI (Safari [@Safari2009] and Bolay [@Bolay2022]] models) as well as plating [@Hein2020].
-Based on FEniCS [@fenics],  CideMOD by design allows for simulations in 3D, but the lack of automatic differentiation mean handling complex nonlinear systems is more challenging.
+In BattMo we are currently allowing for SEI (Safari [@Safari2009] and Bolay [@Bolay2022] models) as well as plating [@Hein2020].
+Based on FEniCS [@fenics],  cideMOD by design allows for simulations in 3D, but the lack of automatic differentiation means handling complex nonlinear systems and performing design optimization is more challenging.

 # Software design

-BattMo builds on the MATLAB Reservoir Simulation Toolbox [@mrst-book-i] which provides the foundation for meshing intricate geometries, solving large nonlinear systems of equations, visualizing the results, etc. It is implemented in MATLAB$^®$ and we seek to provide Octave [@octave] compatibility.
+BattMo builds on the MATLAB Reservoir Simulation Toolbox [@mrst-book-i] which provides the foundation for meshing intricate geometries, solving large nonlinear systems of equations, visualizing the results, etc, in addition to fundamental robust, low-order finite volume methods and fully implicit time discretization.
+Although developed in
+MATLAB$^®$, we try to provide Octave [@octave] compatibility.
 Neither BattMo nor MRST rely on extra MATLAB$^®$ packages; the basic license is sufficient.
 We do recommend using AMG preconditioners from the open-source
 AMGCL library [@Demidov2020] for fast, multi-threaded solution of linear systems.

 ## Functionality overview

-The main features of BattMo is summarized in the following list:
+The main features of BattMo are summarized in the following list:

 - JSON based input with schema
 - Library of parameterized battery formats